APACMW/SendActionalMessagePS/README.md

 1. Register your provider to get the originator Id https://outlook.office.com/connectors/oam/publish
 2. Replace your originator Id in Card.Json file

+3. Download the files to a folder

-3. Run SendMail.ps1 to send the test Adaptive Card
+4. Run SendMail.ps1 to send the test Adaptive Card .\SendMail.ps1 -recipientEmail 'freeman@vjqg8.onmicrosoft.com'